 Applying to Residency

-Our fourth-year group advising session takes place every summer as you begin to apply for residency.
-We will discuss general principles for the application and interviews, and host practice interviews.
+Our fourth-year group advising session is held each summer as you prepare to apply for residency.
+We’ll cover application and interview basics and offer practice interviews.

-For application instructions specific to the Emergency Medicine Residency Program at the University of Wisconsin, please visit the application section of our residency program website.
+For application instructions specific to the Emergency Medicine Residency Program at the University of Wisconsin, please visit our residency program website.

 - Medical Student Performance Evaluation (MSPE)